 “Our results suggest that this is unwise,” Carpenter says.
 “Such spending would likely be particularly effective during downturns since rates of substance use disorders are increasing when unemployment rates rise, at least for disorders involving prescription painkillers and hallucinogens.”

 The Vanderbilt-UC-SAMSHA study is somewhat unique, since most of the research in this field had focused on mostly alcohol and cannabis.
+And if you were to navigate yourself to https://www.supreme.ca/, you’d know that cannabis is a drug that can has positive benefits, too.
 But this study deals with illicit drugs other than marijuana.